iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 Throughout this tutorial, we've demonstrated how to integrate a LoRaWAN sensor with the iQunet Industrial Edge Server, store sensor data in a local OPC-UA database, and visualize the data using Python.
-By following these steps, you have successfully set up a private LoRaWAN network and accessed real-time and historical data through the embedded OPC-UA server.
+By following these steps, you have successfully set up a **private LoRaWAN network** and accessed real-time and historical data through the embedded OPC-UA server.

 Beyond the basics covered in this guide, iQunet offers extensive capabilities for more advanced data processing tasks.
-These include handling complex datasets like vibration data, implementing machine learning techniques for predictive maintenance, and enabling custom software adaptations to meet specific industrial needs.
+These include handling complex datasets like vibration data, implementing machine learning techniques for predictive maintenance, and enabling custom software adaptations for specific industrial needs.

 For further exploration and support, check out our [documentation](#) or reach